nuckarronjones/11ty-Netlify-Blog-Template/src/posts/blog posts/post1.md

 ---
-title: My First Title
+title: My First Title (test)
+author: Nicholas Jones
 layout: layouts/post.html
-author: Nicholas Jones
-tags: ["featured","posts"]
+tags:
-featuredImage: "/assets/images/5885.webp"
+  - featured
+  - posts
 date: 2021-06-15
+featuredImage: /assets/images/5885.webp
+featured: true
 description: In publishing and graphic design, Lorem ipsum is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.
 Lorem ipsum may be used as a placeholder before final copy is available.
-featured: true
 ---
 ## Heading